OTTOREIKU/DOC-Fan-Edition/README.md

 Keep track of your retired horses and see which titles are giving bonuses to your entire stable.
 See which of your horses have contributed the most to your dynasty.

 - Compendium
-*In 2.0 this section is much larger and covers more of the math behind the game*
 General rules and conditions are housed here as well as an area to keep track of discovered titles and what they do along with bosses.
 Preview discovered rare coats/colors.

 - Bosses
-*Rivals have also been added to 2.0*
 Handful of powerful boss horses that have a low chance to spawn in your races.
 Beat them to take their titles and gain permanent buffs.
+A roster of rivals will challenge you gaining in strength as you beat them or becoming your nemesis if you lose to them too often.

 - Trading Hub
 (**Not yet functional in 2.0**)
 Import or Export horses (Active and Retired) to trade with other players or simply generate a card for your collection.
 Horse trading data is encoded to the metadata of the generated PNG image so you can simply send someone the card file and the game can import directly from that.
 This is still a work in progress but I tried to emulate the physical cards from DOC.

-- Jockey System (**This system has been removed in 2.0**)
-This is a work in progress and not at a place that I am fully happy with.
-It is disabled by default but you can turn it on in the settings if you want to try it.
-Once enabled it will add a new area to the compendium where you can get more info on it.

 --- There are still a lot of things I need to fix up (this is an alpha after all) so a lot of the naming and prices etcetc are going to be changing as I refine everything.
 You will certainly find errors but I hope you have fun ---

 =============

+*In 2.0 the save is currently stored in Appdata/Roaming/Godot/app_userdata/DerbyDynasty*

-Once you buy your first horse from the market the game will create your stable.json file **in the same location as the EXE** so keep that in mind if you end up moving your game to a new location.
+(1.0) Once you buy your first horse from the market the game will create your stable.json file **in the same location as the EXE** so keep that in mind if you end up moving your game to a new location.
 When using the Trade Hub to generate cards the game will **make a new 'cards' folder in the same location as the EXE** as well.

-*In 2.0 the save is currently stored in Appdata/Roaming/Godot/app_userdata/DerbyDynasty*

 =============

 **Starting Tips:**
 - First thing you need to do is go to the market and buy a horse.
-Then back out to the main menu and go to your active stable, pick your horse, and enter the calendar to begin training and racing.
+Then over to your active stable, pick your horse, and enter the calendar to begin training and racing.
 - Gen0 horses (your first horse) are not supposed to be super strong.
 You want to race your horse until you notice it's not getting stats anymore (it hit its cap) and then you want to purchase the opposite gender and race them.
 Once you have two horses max stats and retired, you breed them to make a Gen1 horse which will have higher max caps for their stats.
 Thats the basic loop - train to max, breed to get higher generation, etc

 =============